RudraBJoshi/student/navigation/about.md

 ## As a conversation Starter
 Hi, My name is Rudra Joshi!

 Binary Joke: In this CSP class there are 10 types of people in your class.
 People who code code code, and people who kill kill time.

+Where I lived:
 <style>
     /* Style looks pretty compact,
        - grid-container and grid-item are referenced the code